 In its FY2020-23 Strategic Plan, Stand has expressly committed to join the fight to dismantle systemic racism.
 Here in Illinois, we are doing so by examining the polices we champion, the family engagement programs we deliver, the civic action we encourage, the elected officials we support, and the organizations we partner with, to make sure we are doing our part to stand up against systemic racism.
 This is a journey of learning, reflection, and action.

 What is Systemic Racism?

 Race is a social and political concept, not a scientific one.
 Were race real in terms of genetics, racial classifications would remain constant across boundaries and countries.
-Despite this fact, race is a powerful political, social, and economic force, and as a result, has led society to view people of other races as “different” and unequal.
-The reality is that our differences as human beings are dwarfed by what we have in common, and these differences have little or nothing to do with our personality, intelligence, and morality.
+Despite this fact, the social, political, and economic consequences of race are very much real and have led society to view people of other races as “different” and unequal.
+The reality is that what we have in common far outweighs our differences as human beings.

 “Systemic racism” refers to a system in which public policies, institutional practices, cultural representations, and other norms work to perpetuate inequities across racial groups.
 Inequitable systems, institutional racism, discriminatory practices, and implicit bias continue to limit access and widen the opportunity gap between groups of students.
 Stand believes systemic racism can be addressed if more institutions and individuals are deliberate in acknowledging its existence and abidingly committed to ending it.